topdreg/aaron-tech-etc/README.md

 ## Known Issues/Future Plans
 In the future, I would like to implement the web page onto a persistent web address, instead of having the user git clone the project.
 Image storage, instead of referencing a URL, would be nice also.
 And of course, I'm constantly figuring out how to make the item catalog look prettier.

+## Attribution
+The item descriptions were taken from Best Buy, Gamestop, Fry's Electronics, and Target.
+The website was inspired in part by Richard Gieg at http://www.richgieg.com, although the code is all mine.